Welcome to today's edition of the Rush 24-7 podcast.

 According to the state attorney's office, the decision should not be considered a factor in the final determination of the case.

-Don't don't use it as a factor, does it?
+Don't use it as a factor.

-Well, what does that mean?
+Now, what does that mean?

-Because she said earlier that she said, well, uh, she may not need a grand jury.
+Because she said earlier that she said, well, she may not need a grand jury, which means that she's got enough evidence to do it on her own.

-Or not, yeah, she's got enough evidence that she doesn't need.
+Yeah, she's got enough evidence that she doesn't need.

-It's it's often assumed that prosecutors can get a grand jury to do whatever they want, but not always.
+It's often assumed that prosecutors can get a grand jury to do whatever they want, but not always.

-Not always, and if there was ever a not always time, this might be it.
+And if there was ever a not always time, this might be it.

 She might not want to throw this open to the grand jury.

-Uh one way of looking at this, if she were not going to prosecute Zimmerman, wouldn't it be easier to lay that off on a grand jury than put a target on her back?
+One way of looking at this, if she were not going to prosecute Zimmerman, wouldn't it be easier to lay that off on a grand jury than put a target on her back?

 So the conclusion would be that she's going to prosecute Zimmerman, doesn't need the grand jury to do it.